DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 > ((referee_name)) has not responded.

 > Add a new referee as soon as possible.
-Courses can become full at any time and providers do not consider applications without 2 references.
+Courses can become full at any time and providers don’t consider applications without 2 references.

 > Adding a new referee will not prevent ((referee_name)) from giving a reference.
 You can keep chasing ((referee_name)) if you know they’re planning on giving a reference.